Zwilla/FlashCrasher.com/README.md

 Crypto Trading App

-after 6 weeks of research and pen testing the trading bot I choose openPGP / GnuPG as default encryption and decryption, all these hardware is compatible with flashcrasher so get prepired and buy one of these keys.
+after 6 weeks of research and pen testing the trading bot I choose openPGP / GnuPG as default encryption and decryption, all these hardware is compatible with flashcrasher so ready and buy one of these keys.

 But I hope minimum 80% of you are still using Ledger Nano's

 |GnuPG Hardware Keys| tested    |   USB / attach    | En-/decypt|login|
 |---                |---        |---                |---        |---  |